fredrik-rose/AdventOfCode2023/README.md

 objects.
 It might also be beneficial to define a range as `[start, end[`, as e.g.
 `len(range) = b - a` and `[a, b[ + [c, d[ = [a, c[`.
 See day 5.

+### Hamming Distance

+The number of different elements in two sequences (e.g. binary numbers).

 ### Inside/outside Detection

 To detect if we are inside or outside a geometric figure (e.g. loop or rectangle) we can scan for